EOSIO/eos/plugins/topology_plugin/readme.md

 | filename | definitions | description    |
 |----------|-------------|----------------|
  topology_plugin.hpp | topology\_plugin | The accessable interface for the module
- messages.hpp | watcher | definition of a watcher
- | link\_sample | a collection of metrics related to a single link id.
+ messages.hpp | link\_sample | a collection of metrics related to a single link id.
  | map\_update | a collection of updates to the relationships of nodes and links, for example when a new nodeos instance becomes active or one goes down.
- | topo\_data | an amalgam of the previous 3 data types
+ | topology\_data | a variant that resolves to either of the previous 2 data types
  | topology\_message | the new p2p message type used to communicate network status information between the various peers.
  link\_descriptor.hpp | link\_roles | an enumeration of possible specialized use for this link.
 This could be blocks, transactions, commands, or any combination of those three.
  | link\_descriptor | the verbose description of the link as defined by the connected nodes.
 This gets stringified and hashed to generate a universally unique, but otherwise anonymous identifier.